Hugo (game show): Vietnam

-In Vietnam, the show was first aired in 2004 with the title Vui cùng Hugo ("Fun with Hugo") on Ho Chi Minh City Television (HTV).
+In Vietnam, the show was first aired in 2004 with the title Vui cùng Hugo ("Fun with Hugo") on Ho Chi Minh City Radio and Television.
 It was hosted by Ngoc Linh and Thanh Thao, with Hugo voiced by Quach Ho Ninh.
 Since December 2005, a Northern version of the show has been aired on Hanoi Radio Television along with the HTV version.
 It was called Hugo và các bạn ("Hugo and friends") and was hosted by Hoàng Thùy Linh, Lê Đức Anh (Đức Anh Hugo), Nguyen Thanh Vân (Thanh Vân Hugo) and Thu Hằng.
 The show became one of the highest rated shows in Vietnam by 2008, receiving an average of 20,000 phone calls per episode and up to 500,000 weekly at the peak.
 The program became a household name and a favorite among both children and adults.
 Hugo và các bạn was axed in 2008 as a part of Hanoi TV's mass gameshow cancellation, with almost every such program made by the station being discontinued and replaced with HTV gameshows and a movie block.